You’ve always wanted to write about that summer in India, or that year in Paris, or wherever you may have roamed.

-That includes 20 minute video trainings every Monday and Wednesday (that can also be downloaded as audio), a Facebook community dedicated to the course (where I will answer questions and get involved in the discussions, and not just hand over the work to you and the other members of the group), and a few surprises along the way.
+That includes 20 minute video trainings every Monday and Wednesday (that can also be downloaded as audio), and a few surprises along the way.

 At the end of each video, I will ask you to complete a small action based on what you just learned.